-For the three-year performance period beginning on January 1, 2014, Mr. Cashman received a target award of 15,000 performance-based restricted stock units under the Company's Second Amended and Restated Long-Term Incentive Plan, Ms. Shields received a target award of 4,600 performance-based restricted stock units, Mr. Abu-Hadba received a target award of 5,350 performance-based restricted stock units, and Mr. Fredberg received a target award of 2,500 performance-based restricted stock units.
-For the performance sub-period beginning on January 1, 2014 and ending on December 31, 2014, no target awards were earned.
+For the three-year performance period beginning on January 1, 2016, Mr. Cashman received a target award of 17,500 performance-based restricted stock units under the Company's Second Amended and Restated Long- Term Incentive Plan, Ms. Shields received a target award of 4,100 performance-based restricted stock units, Mr. Abu-Hadba received a target award of 4,100 performance-based restricted stock units and Mr. Kocis received a target award of 4,100 performance-based restricted stock units and Mr. Kocis received a target award of 4,100 performance-based restricted stock units and Mr. Kocis received a target award of 4,100 performance-based restricted stock units and Mr. Mahoney joined the Company in December 2016, they did not receive an award of units for this performance period.
+For the performance sub-period beginning on January 1, 2016 and ending on December 31, 2016, no target awards were earned.
+Because Mr. Kocis left the Company in October 2016, his entire award was forfeited.